 To ensure the cheese develops a rind worthy of a Camembert, it is mixed with a yeast culture during the coagulation.
 This is done before the milk is curdled, allowing the culture to spread and develop.
 Once the milk has formed a curd, it is cut and poured into molds, drained of whey and set to brine.
 Brining prevents any unwanted mold, while also providing flavor.
 The cheese is then arranged on shelves and turned regularly, ensuring that the mold grows evenly from the inside out, while also making the center creamy.
 Aging takes at least four weeks, resulting in a smooth and slightly firm texture.
 As the cheese ripens, it becomes softer and stronger in taste.

-Our Double Crème White features a thin rind and creamy insides.
-The flavors are mild with notes of butter and hazelnut.
-Great on its own or paired with grapes, nuts and white wine.
+Creamy White is characterized by its thin rind and creamy interior.
+The flavors are mild, with notes of butter and hazelnut, making it enjoyable on its own or paired with grapes, nuts, and white wine.

 All you need to know about cheese